Caring for your curtains

 well cared for curtains

-4 practices to follow when caring for your curtains
+Four practices to follow when caring for your curtains

-• Keeping Dust and Dirt at Bay
+• Keeping dust and dirt at bay

 A quick and simple way to keep your curtains free of dust and dirt is to give them a regular vacuum with a brush attachment.

-• Washing your Curtains
+• Washing your curtains

-• Curtain Redressing
+• Curtain redressing

 Redressing curtains is an important step in caring for your curtains.
 Dressing a curtain is where the curtains are tied together in their pleats to ensure they hang properly.
 If the curtains don’t have tie-backs, over time the pleats may drop out and therefore the curtains can start to look out of shape.
 Redressing is simply a case of tying the curtain together for a while to bring back the pleats and make sure they hang properly again.

-• Black Out Lining
+• Black out lining

 Having your curtains made with a blackout lining not only gives the obvious benefit of light not coming into the room when they are closed, but the extra material helps to block the sun rays and prevents the curtain print/fabric from fading.
-If you are considering getting curtains, getting blackouts may be cost-effective as it prolongs the life of the curtain.
-If you are looking to iron your curtains, it’s always best to iron them on a cooler setting on the reverse side of the print.
+If you are considering new curtains, getting blackouts may be cost-effective as it prolongs the life of the curtain.

 Could your curtains do with an update or maybe you need more information on caring for them?
 Get in touch with one of the Bridge Soft-Furnishing specialists and they’ll be happy to help.